 Enter the name, address, and EIN or SSN of the plan sponsor/plan name, exempt organization or bond issuer.
 Enter the three-digit plan number when applicable.
 If you are the plan's trustee and you are authorizing the IRS to disclose the tax information of the plan's trust, see the instructions relating to the trust.

 Enter the name, title, and address of the trustee, and the name and EIN of the trust.

 Enter the name and address of the estate.
-If the estate does not have a separate identification number, enter the decedent's SSN or ITIN.
+If the estate doesn't have a separate taxpayer identification number, enter the decedent's SSN or ITIN.

-Enter your appointee's full name.
+Enter your appointee's full name and mailing address.
 Use the identical full name on all submissions and correspondence.
 Enter the nine-digit CAF number for each appointee.
 If an appointee has a CAF number for any previously filed Form 8821 or power of attorney (Form 2848), use that number.
 If a CAF number has not been assigned, enter "NONE," and the IRS will issue one directly to your appointee.
-The IRS does not assign CAF numbers to requests for employee plans and exempt organizations.
+The IRS doesn't assign CAF numbers for employee plan status determination or exempt organization application requests.